funkybit-labs/api-client/README.md

 ## Notes

 - Make sure to use valid private keys with sufficient funds
-- The example uses a BTC/BTC market for demonstration
 - Adjust amounts and prices based on your needs
 - The example includes proper cleanup of orders and balances